 Chef and activist Kurt Evans’s work centers around criminal justice reform in America.
 Through his ground-breaking End Mass Incarceration (EMI) dining series, Evans orchestrates dinners themed around the criminal justice system.
 By combining his revolutionary restaurant business model with his community-focused activism, Evans is driving change across the culinary landscape and far beyond.

 In 2021, Evans was named a “Rising Talent” finalists from The Art Of Plating, a “Champion of Change” World’s 50 Best Restaurants by San Pellegrino.
-He was also featured in Food & Wine, Bon Appétit, Good Morning America, and Eater.
+In 2022, Kurt was named Whitney M Young Powerbroker, and Community Leader by PACDC (Philadelphia Association of Community Development Corporations).
+He has been featured in Food & Wine, Bon Appétit, Good Morning America, and Eater.